tommimaki/Dekkikeisari/README.md

 # Dekkikeisaru

-### Dekkikeisari is a fully functional application built with React, Redux, TypeScript, and Tailwind CSS.
+### Dekkikeisari is a fully functional fullstack application, Frontend built with React, Redux, TypeScript, and Tailwind CSS.
 This project showcases a variety of features such as product listing, filtering, user authentication and creation, shopping cart, and admin panel for managing products, customers and orders.

 hosted on netlify: https://cerulean-marshmallow-946350.netlify.app/ <br/>
 Backend repository here: https://github.com/tommimaki/dekkikeisari-Backend